Health Indicator Report of Seat Belts: Safety Restraint Use

 - Intermountain Injury Control Research Center

-Data Interpretation IssuesBased on national criteria, 17 counties were selected for the 2014 Utah Safety Belt Observational Survey, a practice that began in 2012 (Utah Safety Belt Observational Survey, August 2013 Report).
+Data Interpretation IssuesBased on national criteria, 17 counties were selected for the 2017 Utah Safety Belt Observational Survey, a practice that began in 2012 (Utah Safety Belt Observational Survey, August 2013 Report).
 Previously, only the 6 most populous counties were included.
 The National Highway Traffic Safety Administration (NHTSA) has issued new Uniform Criteria for State Observational Surveys of Seat Belt Use.
 The final rule was published in the Federal Register Vol. 76 No. 63, April 1, 2011, Rules and Regulations, pp. 18042 - 18059.
-The Utah Plan was accepted as fully compliant with the Uniform Criteria and was used for the implementation of Utah's 2012 and 2013 seat belt surveys.
+The Utah Plan was accepted as fully compliant with the Uniform Criteria and was used for the implementation of Utah's seat belt surveys beginning in 2012.
 The Utah Highway Safety Office stratified roadway segments by functional classification (Interstate/Primary, Arterial/Secondary, and Local).
 This allowed for stratification of road segments and to employ a systematic probability proportional to size (PPS) sample, to select the road segments to be used as observation sites.
-Utah is composed of 29 counties, 17 of which accounted for about 91 percent of the passenger vehicle crash-related fatalities during 2011 to 2013.
+Utah is composed of 29 counties, 17 of which accounted for about 90.2% of the passenger vehicle crash-related fatalities during 2013 to 2015.
 Therefore, sample sites were drawn from all 17 counties for inclusion in the survey.
 A random, systematic sample of 10 road segments were selected PPS within each sampled county.
 This process resulted in the selection of 170 road segments (17 counties x 10 sites per county).
 According to federal guidelines, the reliability of the survey results should be within the 95 percent confidence interval.
-For the 2014 survey the standard error was determined to be 0.0081.
+For the 2017 survey the standard error was determined to be 0.025.
 The data were analyzed and found to be well within a standard error of 2.5 percentage points as required by NHTSA guidelines.

 NumeratorNumber of persons observed using restraints.